fitame/fits-ui/README.md

-# fits-ui - Elegant CSS Modules-Based UI Library
+# fits-ui - Elegant CSS Modules Based in shadcd/ui

-FitsUI is a sophisticated UI library built on the foundation of CSS Modules, designed to help you create stunning user interfaces for your web applications.
+fits-ui is a sophisticated UI library built on the foundation of CSS Modules, designed to help you create stunning user interfaces for your web applications.
 With fits-ui, you can effortlessly develop visually appealing and responsive UI components, all while benefiting from the modularity and encapsulation provided by CSS Modules.

 ## Features